lag47/plclub-web/posts/coq_rewriting.markdown

 ```
 So all of the relations to the left of a `==>` relate arguments and the rightmost relation relates the outputs.

-Now we can return to our modular aritmetic example.
+We have everything in place to begin some rewriting.
+Declaring the `Proper` instance has given Coq all of the tools it needs to look under the context of addition and replace the equivalent terms when we invoke the `rewrite` tactic.
+Now we can return to our modular arithmetic example.
 First let us prove that addition respects `≡` in its second argument.
+Note that `equiv` is the same relation as `≡`.

 ```coq
 Instance add_proper_r {x: Z} : Proper (equiv ==> equiv) (Z.add x).